HabaneroAlmond/MechaCar_Statistical_Analysis/README.md

 # Summary Statistics on Suspension Coils
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

 ![deliverable2code](https://user-images.githubusercontent.com/82848585/129486754-6049f771-9d62-47a4-8b6f-5b25008846e7.png)
 ![PSI](https://user-images.githubusercontent.com/82848585/129486756-43daadcf-c85d-4a89-9664-0c4213ded1e1.png)
 ![manufacturinglotPSI](https://user-images.githubusercontent.com/82848585/129486759-986afffd-33a5-4a63-900f-a8049a4e9724.png)

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+With our results we found that the lots when grouped meet the design specifications with a PSI variance of 76.
+Only lots 1 and 2 meet the design specs with a PSI variance of 1 and 10, lot 3 has a PSI variance of 220 which does not meet the AutoRUs' design specs.

 # T-Tests on Suspension Coils
+For our analysis we perfomed t tests to find out if our manufacturing and individual lots were different from the population mean of 1500 PSI.
+  -Null Hypothesis: There is no significant difference between the average PSi of the manufacturing/individual lots and the population mean of 1500 PSI
+  -Alternate Hypothesis: There is a significant difference between the average PSI of the lots and the popualtion mean.
+The results of our t-test analysis showed that the p-value average across all lots is about .6 which is outside our significance level of .05.
+Since the p-value is more than our significance valye we do not reject the null hypothesis.

 ![deliverable3code](https://user-images.githubusercontent.com/82848585/129486811-43c88c56-777d-40d6-b2b3-a50850739971.png)
 ![ttest](https://user-images.githubusercontent.com/82848585/129486865-1f16a47f-a7fd-4a5f-9890-ab7b2e7b57b4.png)
 ![ttests1-3](https://user-images.githubusercontent.com/82848585/129486973-2f279439-72e4-4262-94e6-f23a5380398e.png)